fizzle77/JAFDTC/doc/README.md

 Now that you have a basic familiarity with JAFDTC, you can take a look at the [_Common Elements Guide_](https://github.com/51st-Vfw/JAFDTC/tree/master/doc/Common_Elements.md) that provides the next level of detail on JAFDTC, its operation, and its user interface.
-From there, move on to the airframe specific documentation for airframes of interest,
+From there, move on to the airframe guides for airframes of interest,

 | Airframe | Systems JAFDTC Can Configure |
 |:--------:|------------------------------|